Chapter 5 Reliability

 5.3 Research Vignette

 The research vignette for this lesson is the development and psychometric evaluation of the Perceptions of the LGBTQ College Campus Climate Scale (Szymanski & Bissonette, 2020).
 The scale is six items with responses rated on a 7-point Likert scale ranging from 1 (strongly disagree) to 7 (strongly agree).
 Higher scores indicate more negative perceptions of the LGBTQ campus climate.
-Szymanski and Bissonette (2020) have suggested that the psychometric evaluation supports using the scale in its entirety or as subscales composed of the following items:
+Szymanski and Bissonette (2020) have suggested that the psychometric evaluation supports using the scale in its entirety or as subscales.
+Each item is listed below with its variable name in parentheses:

 • College response to LGBTQ students: